slashadminsource/PSIBTrader/README.md

 4: Right click IBDataCollector.ps1 and select 'Run With PowerShell'.
 From the menu press C to create a database then exit the script.

 5: Right click IBStart.ps1 and it will startup the scripts.

+By default the script will add Tesla stock in learning mode to the database.
+After a few days of running the Bot you can change from 'LEARNING' mode into 'TRADING' mode by editing the STOCKS table within th database.

+When you edit the STOCKS table close all open script windows and run IBStart.ps1 again to reinitiate the Bot.